-- 17.1 In the case of an intellectual property that the inventor discloses for possible commercialization by Marshall University, the Vice President for Technology Commercialization will determine its commercial potential.
-To assist in this determination, the Vice President for Technology Commercialization may consult with patent or copyright counsel and outside experts in particular fields. - 17.2 In addition to these resources, the Vice President for Technology Commercialization may seek the advice of various evaluation committees with expertise in various fields of research, which committees the Vice President for Technology Commercialization shall have authority to establish at his or her discretion.
+- 17.1 In the case of an intellectual property that the creator discloses for possible commercialization by Marshall University, the Vice President for Research will determine its commercial potential.
+To assist in this determination, the Vice President for Research may consult with patent or copyright counsel and outside experts in particular fields. - 17.2 In addition to these resources, the Vice President for Research may seek the advice of various evaluation committees with expertise in various fields of research, which committees the Vice President for Research shall have authority to establish at his or her discretion.